 Locations: Online services for scheduling aren’t available for all ZIP codes, but The Salvation Army website provides a local phone number you can use to arrange a furniture donation pick-up.
 There’s also an online form to schedule a pick-up for a future date.

 How your donation helps: When you donate items to The Salvation Army, they sell your items in their Family stores.
 Proceeds go toward their Adult Rehabilitation Centers, which help those who are struggling with drugs and alcohol to overcome their addictions, build work skills, and restore their families.
 The Salvation Army assists 25 million people each year.

-Items that The Salvation Army accepts: They will take your furniture donations (other than those listed above), clothing, appliances, kitchen items, automobiles, and more.
+Items that The Salvation Army accepts: They will take your furniture donations (other than those listed above), clothing, appliances, household and kitchen items, automobiles, electronics, jewelry, and more.

 3. Habitat for Humanity